ThatDevDiaz/age-calculator/readme.md

-This is my project start template that comes with tailwind, bootstrap, a script JS file, and some basic html layout setup to save time when starting new projects or challenges.
+This is my project start template that comes with tailwind already setup and a vanilla JS file just to save time when starting new projects or challenges.